BramDeCneudt/HtmlScafolding/README.md

 `npm run app-package`

-And deploy it wherever you want it.
+And deploy it wherever you want it, the final result is in the dist folder.